Apgash/React-Portfolio/README.md

 Questions

 Contribution
-This code was written by apgash(me) and help from the class repository and google.
+This code was written by apgash(me) and help from the class repository, google and copilot.

 Questions
 If you have any questions, you can contact me through my email ashtonvilkosi@gmail.com!
 Here is my GitHub where you can check out my other work Apgash!